Join us for an evening of paranormal exploration.

 The Edwardian terrace house contains 100 years of collectibles, 1909 – 1940 furniture, unique architectural features as well as the ghosts of family members, including Mr.Herbert Porter himself, who has stayed on in spirit to take care of his beloved home.

-You will have plenty of time to explore, take photos, try out any new techniques you have learned and stake out some of the rooms with us listening for things that WILL go bump in the night.
+You will have plenty of time to explore, take photos, try out any new techniques you have learnt and stake out some of the rooms with us in what is like a real life private home investigation experience.
+We encourage new paranormal groups to come and do some training with us and book out one of the available dates.

 Venue: Miss Porter’s House – 434 King street, Newcastle West.

-We have had many interesting experiences reported over the past five years – seeing half body apparitions, voices recorded, unexplained shadows on video and participants being prodded and touched.
+We have had many interesting experiences reported over the past 7 years – seeing half body apparitions, voices recorded, unexplained shadows on video and participants being prodded and touched.

 *Your payment includes hire charge for this Heritage listed building which goes towards the care and upkeep of this precious piece of Newcastle’s history.